nweiyue/tp/docs/UserGuide.md

 Clear list? (yes/no)
 ```

-:information_source: After receiving the confirmation prompt, enter `yes` to confirm the removal of all students from the student list, or else, reject the command by entering `no`.
+:information_source: After receiving the confirmation prompt, enter `yes` to confirm the removal of all students from the student list, or reject the command by entering `no`.

 **Format:**
 ```